akshayubc/cognitoblox/README.md

-# CognitoBlox
+# Cognito Blox

 **Professional interactive learning elements for Rise 360 and web development**

-CognitoBlox provides accessible, customizable HTML/CSS/JavaScript components that integrate seamlessly with Articulate Rise 360's Custom Code blocks and other web platforms.
+Cognito Blox provides accessible, customizable HTML/CSS/JavaScript components that integrate seamlessly with Articulate Rise 360's Custom Code blocks and other web platforms.

 ---

-## 🚀 How to Use CognitoBlox
+## 🚀 How to Use Cognito Blox

 ### Step 1: Select a Component

-Visit [CognitoBlox](http://localhost:3000) and browse the available learning components:
+Visit [Cognito Blox](https://cognitoblox.netlify.app/) and browse the available learning components:

 - **Reflective Journal** - Text area for personal reflections with local storage
 - **Scenario Judgement Card** - Decision-making scenarios with feedback